-Let's take a look at an example appraisal process to help clarify what we mean by some of the above points.
-The following data was generated by Carbly for a 2016 Honda Civic.
+Let's take a look at the data generated by Carbly for a 2016 Honda Civic.

 Our appraisal summary shows that we should expect to pay around $12,110 at wholesale, and could reasonably anticipate a retail selling price of $14,800.
 This is a fair profit margin, and so far, all signs point to this being a good vehicle to purchase at the right price.

 We also see the vehicle highlights section which points out both positives and negatives to be aware of.
 This car has a clean CARFAX, a great possible profit number and a low market days supply (days on lot).

 It's time to look at some of the details supporting these numbers, and we start with Black Book®.
 The prices show that a vehicle in average condition maps closely to what we've seen thus far.